FionaYuY/Generative-AI-with-Large-Language-Models_notes/Week2_1.md

    - A set of techniques that preserves the weights of the original LLM and trains only a small number of task-specific adapter layers and parameters
    - PEFT show greater robustness to catastrophic forgetting since most of the pre-trained weighs are left unchanged.

+## Multi-task instruction fine-tuning
+1. For multi-task fine-tuning, the training dataset is comprised of example inputs and outputs for multiple tasks.
+   - By training the model on the mixed dataset so that it can improve the performance of the model on all the tasks simultaneously thus avoiding the issue of catastrophic forgetting.